 There is the option of having afternoon tea too with an assortment of sandwiches (salmon/ applewood cheese/ ham), panna cotta crumble, dark chocolate torte and raspberry éclair.
 Tea is always Thompson’s and Fairtrade and there is a separate children’s menu.
 The afternoon tea is available at 15.5 pounds per person.

 The Members dining room is in the front of the building and it offers beautiful views down the driveway and the lawns.
-The formal ambience, gorgeous silverware and impeccable service makes dining here a pleasure.
+The formal ambience, gorgeous silverware and impeccable service make dining here a pleasure.
 Even if you don’t have a full meal, do sit down for a cup of coffee!!

 Stormont Estate Grounds